istio/istio.io/content/docs/concepts/security/index.md

 In that case, all fields in a `ServiceRole` and `ServiceRoleBinding` are supported.

 Istio authorization also supports services using plain TCP protocol, like mongodb.
-In this case, you specify the `ServiceRole` and `ServiceRoleBinding` the same way as for a HTTP service, but note it's not allowed to use any HTTP only fields (e.g. `path`, `method`, `group` and etc.) in the `ServiceRole` and `ServiceRoleBinding` as they are not available for the plain TCP protocol.
+In this case, you specify the `ServiceRole` and `ServiceRoleBinding` the same way as for a HTTP service, except that you cannot use the fields that are only applicable to HTTP services, which includes `paths` and `methods` in `ServiceRole`, and `group` in `ServiceRoleBinding`.

-If any HTTP only fields are used for a TCP service, the whole `ServiceRole` or `ServiceRoleBinding` will be ignored completely as if there is no such policy, the final effect is that any access to the target service will be rejected as Istio authorization is deny by default.

 For the supported constraints and properties that could be used for TCP service, please refer to [constraints and properties page](/docs/reference/config/authorization/constraints-and-properties/).

+If any HTTP only fields are used for a TCP service, the whole `ServiceRole` or `ServiceRoleBinding` will be ignored completely as if there is no such policy.

 The following example shows how to allow `bookinfo-ratings-v2` to access the mongodb service at port 27017: